CameronShum/spotify-playlist-search/README.md

   <img src="https://imgur.com/6ZfcPg1.png">
 </figure>

 In the optimized app, only the needed rows are rerendered.
+This approach also scales well, with each additional item there will only be a constant number of rerenders.
 The two ListBox components are reduced from 11.2ms to 5.2ms and 10.3ms to 4.3ms respectively.
 Here, additional rerenders are needed for the provider, this is a side effect of introducing the provider as a parent of `<MainPage />`.
 There is a small overhead (<1ms) to achieve double the speed in ListBox.

 <figure>
   <figcaption>